Cludo/Cludo.Docs/source/includes/Searching/Full/_requestPropertyTable.md

       <td>no</td>
       <td>bool</td>
       <td>false</td>
-      <td>If you require value filters to be set on the HTTP response facets.
+      <td>If you require post filters to be set on the HTTP response facets.
       See also [Response facets](#full-searches_response_facets).</td>
     </tr>
     <!--RANKING-->